FAQ: Cold & Flu Symptoms in Adults, and More

 • How do I treat my nasal and sinus congestion symptoms?

-For nasal and sinus congestion, decongestants such as phenylephrine and pseudoephedrine are used for the temporary relief of stuffiness in the nose caused by allergies, colds, or the flu.
+For nasal and sinus congestion, decongestants such as phenylephrine and pseudoephedrine are used for the temporary relief of stuffiness in the nose caused by colds, or the flu.
 Saline nasal sprays can also open breathing passages and may be used freely.

 • How do I treat my fever and sore throat symptoms?